Influencing Colleagues Across Organizational Units & Mindsets is a 1.5- or 2-day training event developed by GROVEWELL.

 Our program meets the need for training that builds influencing skills that are genuinely global and matrix-savvy.
 By "genuinely global" we mean "directly addressing cultural differences across business-unit, corporate, and national mindsets."

-This training program is organized around the six-step process model of business authorities Allen R. Cohen & David L. Bradford as elaborated in Influence Without Authority, 2nd Ed.
+This program is based on the six-step process model of business authorities Allen R. Cohen & David L. Bradford as elaborated in Influence Without Authority, 2nd Ed.
 (JosseyBass, 2005).

 The Learn More button will bring a swift response from managing partner Cornelius Grove.